RSCHAN17/AKC/Daily.md

 # AKC
-Day to day SQL used and taught to doctors
+--Day to day SQL used and taught to doctors
 USE ProductionOfflineReportingViewsGB;
 with DT2 as(
 select